noopasaurus/Jenkins-Test/README.md

 ## Integrating with Zephyr for Jira
- Added post build actions for testing + reading in xml and posting to zephyr for jira
+ Added post build actions for testing + reading in xml and posting to zephyr for jira error was that pytest was not installed in virtual environment
 ## Zephyr Test 2
+ path of output xml was wrong, changed
+## Zephyr Test 3